mjung5/online-news-prediction/analysis/socmed.md

 it may be depending on the topic of the article or numbers of images/videos.
 If the points display positive trend, then the articles with more images/ videos tend to be shared more.
-Contrarily, if the points display downward trend, then the articles with more images/ videos tend to be shared less.
+Contrarily, if the points display downward trend, then the articles with more images/videos tend to be shared less.

 #### Number of keywords